19hours/sg-statutes/Acts/Casino Control Act.md

 15\.—(1) An inspector may do any one or more of the following:

-(a) require any person in possession of, or having control of, any machinery, equipment or records relating to the operations of a casino to produce the machinery, equipment or records for inspection and to answer questions or provide information relating to the machinery, equipment or records;
+(a) require any person in possession of, or having control of, any machinery, equipment, record or other thing relating to the operations of a casino to produce the machinery, equipment, record or other thing for inspection and to answer questions or provide information relating to the machinery, equipment, record or other thing;

+[Act 36 of 2012 wef 31/01/2013]

-(b) inspect any machinery, equipment or records referred to in paragraph (a) and take copies of, extracts from, or notes relating to, those records;
+(b) inspect any machinery, equipment, record or other thing referred to in paragraph (a) and take copies of, extracts from, or notes relating to, such record;

+[Act 36 of 2012 wef 31/01/2013]

-(c) if the inspector considers it necessary to do so for the purpose of obtaining evidence of the commission of an offence, seize any machinery, equipment or records;
+(c) if the inspector considers it necessary to do so for the purpose of obtaining evidence of the contravention of any provision of this Act, seize any machinery, equipment, record or other thing;

+[Act 36 of 2012 wef 31/01/2013]

 (d) stop any game conducted in a casino;

 (e) by written notice require —

-(i) the holder of any casino licence, special employee licence, junket promoter’s licence, or other authorisation under this Act;
+(i) the holder of any casino licence, special employee licence, international market agent licence, international market agent representative licence or other authorisation under this Act;

+[Act 36 of 2012 wef 31/01/2013]

 (ii) an employee of a person referred to in sub-paragraph (i); or